 - Cannot directly store Bitcoin

-Why we chose it: We chose MetaMask as the best crypto wallet for Ethereum because its user-friendly interface provides quick and easy access to thousands of tokens and decentralized apps within the Ethereum network.
+Why we chose it: MetaMask is our pick as the best crypto wallet for Ethereum because its user-friendly interface provides quick and easy access to thousands of tokens and decentralized apps (dApps) within the Ethereum network.

 MetaMask is one of the most widely used Ethereum wallets, with over 30 million monthly active users.
-This may be due to its ease of use and accessibility: The wallet has an attractive and straightforward design for beginner investors looking to store and send Ethereum-compatible cryptocurrencies and interact with decentralized apps (dApps).
+This may be due to its ease of use and accessibility: The wallet has an attractive and straightforward design for beginner investors looking to store and send Ethereum-compatible cryptocurrencies and interact with dApps.

 MetaMask is also notable for its compatibility with other blockchain solutions.
-Users can add almost any blockchain network to the app.
-The wallet fully supports popular Web3 networks, including Polygon, Binance Smart Chain and Avalanche.
-Users can also access popular NFT marketplaces like OpenSea, and swap a variety of collectibles by connecting them directly to the blockchain wallet.
+Users can add almost any blockchain network to the app, and the wallet fully supports popular Web3 networks, including Polygon, BNB Chain and Avalanche.
+Users can also use the wallet to access popular NFT marketplaces like OpenSea, and swap a variety of collectibles.

 Anyone using Google Chrome, Microsoft Edge, Mozilla Firefox or Brave browsers can download the wallet as an extension.
 You can also download the MetaMask app on your mobile Android or Apple devices.